 Chairman Heart also says that the tribe focused on getting members tested for COVID-19.

-The Ute Mountain Ute Tribe’s casino is also being used to store food and other supplies.
-Items such as fruits, beans, rice, and even dog and cat food and horse hay have been stored at the casino’s bingo hall before being distributed to tribal members.
+The Ute Mountain Ute Tribe’s casino is also used to store food and other supplies.
+Items such as fruits, beans, rice, and even dog and cat food and horse hay have been held at the casino’s bingo hall before being distributed to tribal members.
 The tribe is also looking at ways to get food to members living in Cortez and other nearby locations away from the reservation.

 Listen to the story: